JeffDeCola/my-go-examples/packages/crypto-md5/README.md

 ## RUN

-Unless you use the -i flag, it will default to `/home/jeff/.ssh/id_rsa.pub`,
+Unless you use the -i flag, it will default to `~/.ssh/id_rsa.pub`, This is the ssh keyfile you probably use for github.

-This is the ssh keyfile you probably use for github.
+These commands will do the same thing,

 ```bash
 go run crypto-md5.go